-If you take too much IMODIUM you may have any of the following symptoms: sleepiness, nausea and vomiting, constipation, difficulty passing urine, weak breathing, muscle stiffness and uncoordinated movements.
+If you take too much STOP-IT you may have any of the following symptoms:

+- sleepiness

+- nausea and vomiting

+- constipation

+- difficulty passing urine

+- weak breathing

+- muscle stiffness and uncoordinated movements.

-Children are more sensitive than adults to medicines such as IMODIUM.
+Children are more sensitive than adults to medicines such as STOP-IT.
 An accidental overdose is especially dangerous.
-Make sure IMODIUM is kept out of reach of children.

-While you are using IMODIUM
+While you are taking STOP-IT

-Things you must do:
+Things you must do

-- If you do not improve after taking IMODIUM for 48 hours tell your doctor or pharmacist - Drink plenty of fluids, to avoid dehydration - Tell your doctor if you become pregnant while taking IMODIUM - Tell your doctor or pharmacist that you are taking IMODIUM if you are about to start taking a new medicine.
+If you do not improve after taking STOP-IT after 48 hours tell your doctor or pharmacist

+Drink plenty of fluids, to avoid dehydration

+Tell your doctor if you become pregnant while taking STOP-IT

+Tell your doctor or pharmacist that you are taking STOP-IT if you are about to start taking a new medicine.

-Things you must not do:
+Things you must not do

-- Do not take more than 8 capsules or caplets in one day - Do not use IMODIUM to treat any other complaint unless your doctor says to - Do not give this medicine to anyone else, even if they have the same symptoms as you.
+Do not take more than 8 capsules in one day

+Do not use STOP-IT to treat any other complaint unless your doctor says to

+Do not give this medicine to anyone else, even if they have the same symptoms as you.

-Things to be careful of:
+Things to be careful of

-Effects on driving and operating machinery

-Tiredness, dizziness or drowsiness can be seen with diarrhoea.
+Effects on driving and operating machinery Tiredness, dizziness or drowsiness can be seen with diarrhoea.
 Therefore, it is advisable to use caution when driving or operating machinery.

-Side Effects
+Side effects

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.

-You may need medical treatment if you get some side effects.
+You may need medical attention if you get some of the side effects.

-Do not be alarmed by this list of possible side effects.
+Do not be alarmed by the following list of side effects.

 You may not experience any of them.